argoPlugins/mqttTransportPlugin/README.md

   ...
 </responder>
 ```
-This will tell the Argo Responder to listen for incoming probes using the MQTT Tranport and will configure that transport according the the xml file.
+This will tell the Argo Responder to listen for incoming probes using the MQTT Transport and will configure that transport according the the xml file.

-###Configuring the MQTT Responder Tranport
+###Configuring the MQTT Responder Transport
-The configuration file for the MQTT Responder Tranport looks like this:
+The configuration file for the MQTT Responder Transport looks like this:

 ```xml
 <mqttTransport>